toextendmylimits/isPrime/README.md

 isPrime
 =======

-Check whether a number is prime number or not
+Check to see whether a number is prime

 Usage
 =======